-A managed fund is a pool of money from willing individual and institutional investors.
+A managed fund, also called investment fund, is a pool of money from willing individual and institutional investors.
 It is for this reason that it is sometimes called pooled funds.
-It uses the money that it collected to buy and sell stocks, bonds and other investment assets on their behalf.
+It uses the money that it collected to buy and sell stocks, bonds, money market securities, and other investment assets on their behalf.

 Before I even talk further about managed funds, I think it is important that I talk a little bit about investing.